dongzelian/SSF/README.md

 # SSF for Efficient Model Tuning

-This repo is the official implementation of our NeurIPS2022 paper "Scaling & Shifting Your Features: A New Baseline for Efficient Model Tuning" ([arXiv](https://arxiv.org/abs/2210.08823)).
+This repo is the duplicated version of the official implementation of our NeurIPS2022 paper "Scaling & Shifting Your Features: A New Baseline for Efficient Model Tuning" ([arXiv](https://arxiv.org/abs/2210.08823)).

 ## Usage